 Can I freeze prepared Gumbo?

 Yes!
-Neil and his husband Thad actually freeze their gumbo regularly.
-Mine never lasts long enough to see the inside of the freezer.
+I actually freeze my gumbo sometimes.
+Though, it hardly ever lasts long enough to see the inside of the freezer.

 Just allow the gumbo to cool a little, then pack it into freezer storage containers.
 Freeze the gumbo for 3 months.
 Thaw it under refrigeration and reheat it on the stovetop or in the microwave until steaming hot.